Ellinaut/elliRPC-Specification/README.md

 All names MUST be interpreted case-sensitive.
 Schema names SHOULD be written as UpperCamelCase, all other names SHOULD be written as lowerCamelCase.

-Package, procedure, schema and property names SHOULD NOT begin with an underscore, as this is reserved for internal names within this specification.
+Package, procedure, schema and property names from your application MUST NOT begin with an underscore or an @-sign, as these signs are reserved for internal names within this specification and official extensions provided by Ellinaut itself or in direct consultation.

-Official extensions for *elliRPC* (provided by Ellinaut or in direct consultation) MAY use the underscore followed by *elli* as naming prefix for their names: `_elli*`.

 ## Packages and Procedures